 This is a year-long course offering the equivalent of three semesters of conventional language study.
 Work for the course includes required practice sessions with an apprentice teacher (AT), which will be scheduled at the beginning of the semester.
 Class meetings and AT practice sessions are supplemented with online activities and written homework.
 Work in class focuses primarily on developing listening comprehension and speaking skills while reinforcing vocabulary acquisition and the use of grammatical structures.
 Written exercises, short compositions, and elementary reading materials serve to develop writing and reading skills and promote in-class discussion.
 There are normally eight to nine hours of class instruction in the first semester (including AT sessions).
 This course is intended for students who have had no prior experience with French or who are placed in FREN 111Y-112Y on the basis of a placement exam administered during Orientation.
 Offered every year.

-This is an intermediate-level course open to students who have successfully completed FREN 111Y-112Y or who qualify by virtue of a placement test.
-It is designed for students interested in further developing their ability to speak, write, and read French.
+This course is designed for students interested in further developing their ability to speak, write, and read French.
 The course includes a comprehensive grammar review and short cultural and literary readings, which will serve as points of departure for class discussion.
 Course requirements include attendance at one extra discussion section per week with a language assistant.
 Attendance at a weekly French table is strongly encouraged.
-Prerequisite: FREN 111Y-112Y or equivalent.
+Prerequisite: FREN 111Y-112Y or equivalent or placement test.
 Offered every year.

 This course is designed to provide advanced students with the opportunity to strengthen their abilities to write, read, and speak French.
 The conversation component of the course will focus on the discussion of articles from the current French and Francophone press, films, other media, and Web sites, and on developing the fluency in French to perform linguistically and culturally appropriate tasks.
 The composition component will seek to improve the ability to write clearly and coherently in French.
 In order to foster these goals, the course will also provide a review of selected advanced grammatical structures and work on literary excerpts.
 Prerequisite: FREN 213Y-214Y or equivalent.
 Offered every year.